Shopping in Cheltenham

 Cheltenham High Street Shopping

 Naturally falling into quarters, shopping in Cheltenham is a key activity.
 Well known High Street brands jostle for position in Cheltenham High Street, which is mainly pedestrianised.
-The former Beechwood Shopping Centre will see John Lewis opening their newest flagship store in the spring of 2017, which will no doubt be a popular addition to Cheltenham's retail offering.
+The former Beechwood Shopping Centre will see John Lewis opening their newest flagship store in the near future, which will no doubt be a popular addition to Cheltenham's retail offering.

 There are also many cultural shopping districts offering an independent shopping experience, many still displaying evidence of the town's regency architecture.